 - Capsicum – has anti-bacterial properties.

-- Clove – provides the anti-bacterial and anti-inflammatory effect.
+- Clove – provides an anti-bacterial and anti-inflammatory effect.

-- Black cardamom – Helps digestions and eases throat problems and has anti-bacterial properties too.
+- Black cardamom helps digestion, eases throat problems, and has anti-bacterial properties.

 - Saffron – Indians believe saffron relieves depression.

 - Garlic – reduces cholesterol and aids the immune system.
 Lowering cholesterol is ideal.
 It has anti-bacterial properties too.

 - Ginger – regulates or controls the common cold.

 - Mustard – reduces the symptoms of arthritis.

 - Turmeric – has anti-inflammatory and anti-bacterial effects.